Convert Excel Columns to Rows for Easier Analysis

 Transpose converted blanks to 0’s

-The fix for this quirk is to use an IF statement in the formula that keeps the blank cells as blanks.
+The fix for this quirk is to use an Excel IF statement in the formula that keeps the blank cells as blanks.
+You can hover over the box below to copy the transpose formula.

 =TRANSPOSE(IF(A1:G5="","",A1:G5))

-Alternatively, you could do a search and replace on the zeros.
+Alternatively, you could search and replace the zeros.

 Now that we’ve shown you how to transpose data in Excel, try playing around with the practice worksheet below.
 You’ll be swapping your rows and columns in Excel in no time.
 And while you likely work with multiple rows, you can convert one Excel column to a row.